JohnSilentHill/Python-Code-Practice/update_log.md

 ### Password Generator

 > Learned some cool stuff about importing strings, using len(), finding parts of a string, and splitting.

+## 06.09.25

+### Hell Yeah Simulator
+> Cleaned up the store menu dialogue from just a stack of lines to a table.
+Defined the delayed_print below since they are all set to 0.5

+> Standardised the 'choice' function's input request to "Your choice:".
+This applies to the store and the menu.

+> Listed the global variables in 1 line rather than stacking.

+> Added the choice function standardisation to the item usage actions.
+Before now, they were just a generic input prompts.